Music Education

 Applicants may ask to be considered under the following alternate admission criteria:

-- Comprehensive musicianship and/or clinical effectiveness submitted by videotaped or live demonstrations in solo performance, ensemble performance/conducting, classroom teaching, or clinical applications.
+• Comprehensive musicianship evidenced by videotaped or live demonstrations in solo performance, ensemble performance/conducting, classroom teaching, or clinical applications.

 Suggested Compatible Co-disciplines